 At $13 and with over 35,000 positive Amazon reviews, the Aegend Swim Goggles are easily the best budget swim goggles on the market.
 They’re the perfect family goggle because they’re easy to adjust and can be worn by most adults and most children.
 They’re available in 14 different lens and color configurations, so you can get a different set for every member of the family.

 These are the top-rated goggles on Amazon, outranking Speedo and TYR largely thanks to their budget-friendly nature.
-But they’re well-made, with an adjustable strap that’s easy to handle even when you’re out of breath from doing a fast lap, thanks to the large clip in the back (unlike many higher-end goggles, which may take more work to adjust in a pinch).
+These well-made goggles feature an adjustable strap that’s easy to handle even when you’re out of breath from doing a fast lap, thanks to the large clip in the back.
+(This is in contrast to many higher-end goggles, which may take more work to adjust in a pinch.)

-The goggles themselves have a slightly more rectangular, wide fit compared to Speedos and aren’t as optimized for a race, but they’re plenty for a casual swimmer.
+The goggles themselves have a slightly more rectangular, wide fit compared to Speedos.
+They aren’t as optimized for a race, but they’re plenty for a casual swimmer.

 Are they perfect?
 Of course not.
-The main reported downside is that some reviewers found the lenses tended to get blurry in the pool — a common problem with goggles, but worth noting, especially if you already tend to have blurry vision or wear contact lenses.
+The main reported downside is that some reviewers found the lenses tended to get blurry in the pool.
+This is a common problem with goggles, but worth noting, especially if you already tend to have blurry vision or wear contact lenses.

 - Lens: Mirrored or clear